 After attending a workshop with Richard Freeman I gained a new awareness of psoas major anatomy.
-In particular I was forced to learn how the psoas attaches to the 12th rib, and kidneys as well as the diaphragm.
-(Most anatomy texts fail to mention this connective tissue connection.)

 I also learned a reclining psoas stretch.

 For the reclining psoas stretch he had us laying down on our back.
 Starting with both legs straight we then bent one knee and hugged it to the chest using the same-side arm.
 We reached the straight leg arm behind us, as if to maximize the distance between the straight leg foot and hand.

 Now while reaching the leg and arm away from each other creates a lengthening affect, and can feel good, to get at the psoas major, a little more detail may be required.

 We stretched the psoas major on the straight leg side by reaching the 12th (lowermost) rib away from the pelvis.

 Now why bother focusing on this rib?
 Why not just reach the entire side of the ribcage away from the pelvis?
 Because there is a particular feel when you focus on the 12th rib (or the back of the kidneys.)

 You are more likely to get the psoas if you focus on this rib.